 - Change the python object to

-server.
-This should be the name of the Python variable that Gunicorn will serve.
-Look for a line like
+app.server.
+This should be the name of the Python variable that gunicorn will serve.

-Save your application by clicking the Save button, then click Start app to actually start your Plotly Dash server.
+Save your application by clicking the Save button, then click Start app to start your Plotly Dash server.
 After a few seconds, you will see the status of your app change to Running.
 At this point, a URL will appear.
 Select that URL and place it in your browser search bar.
 You will be taken to the application!
-Behind the scenes, SherlockML verifies that you are an observer in the project that the app belongs to.
+Behind the scenes, SherlockML verifies that you are at least an observer in the project that the app belongs to.
 While your app is deployed, you can monitor its logs in the Monitor tab.